Let’s start with the definition of energy and Types of energy

 Consider energy stored in a battery, which is in the form of chemical energy such as in a dry cell or storage battery.
 But as electricity is also involved, the battery is supposed to store energy “electron-chemical device is a “fuel- cell” that uses water as the chemical source of energy of the production of hydrogen as a fuel.

 Assume the energy transmitted to the Earth from the sun by light (or by any source of light).
 Light is also called “electromagnetic radiation”.
 Light is considered as the little packets of energy called photons (that is, as particles, instead of waves).
 The word “photon” has been derived from the word “photo” which means “light”.
-Photons are created if electrons jump to lower energy levels in atoms, and absorbed when electrons jump to higher levels.
+Photons are created if electrons jump to lower energy levels in atoms, and are absorbed when electrons jump to higher levels.
 Photons are also created when a charged particle, such as an electron or a proton, is accelerated, as for example happens in a radio transmitter antenna.

 Sound waves are compression waves associated with the potential and kinetic energy of air molecules.
 When an object moves quickly (for example, the head of a drum) it compresses the air nearby, giving that air potential energy.
 That air then expands, transforming potential energy into kinetic energy (moving air).
 The moving air then pushes on and compresses other air, and so on down the chain leading to the propagation of energy called sound energy.